Skip to main content Accessibility

 • Uphold the Union’s core values of support, empower and enrich Kingston students.

-4. Removal of an Officer Trustee
+12. Removal of a Student Officer

 • Via Referendum